sammyjn/hello_world/README.md

 # hello_world
-yo everyone
+yo everyone!
-this is samy here to understand every thing that himans have learned.
+this is samy here to understand every thing that humans have learned.